These Soft Milk Buns were inspired by the soft, fluffy breads from popular Taiwanese bakery 85C.

-- 2 1/4 tsp active dry yeast
+- 2 1/4 teaspoon active dry yeast

 - 1/4 cup warm water, 90-110 degrees F

-- 1 large egg, room temperature
+- 1 large egg, room temp

-- 1 1/4 cup + 2 Tbsp all-purpose flour
+- 1 1/4 cup + 2 Tablespoon all-purpose flour

-- 1 1/4 cup + 2 Tbsp bread flour
+- 1 1/4 cup + 2 Tablespoon bread flour

-- 3 Tbsp granulated sugar
+- 3 Tablespoon granulated sugar

-- 1/2 tsp kosher salt
+- 1/2 teaspoon kosher salt

-- 1/4 cup unsalted butter, softened, room temperature
+- 1/4 cup unsalted butter, softened

-- pearl sugar, garnish
+- pearl sugar, as needed to garnish

 Dissolve yeast in 1/4 cup warm water.
 Add a pinch of sugar and stir to combine.
 Let sit for 5-10 minutes until mixture is cloudy, foamy, and has increased in volume.

 In the bowl of a stand mixer fitted with a hook attachment, mix together all-purpose flour, bread flour, sugar, and salt.
 Add yeast mixture, warm milk, and egg.
 Knead to combine.

 Slowly add softened butter, one tablespoon at a time.
 Mix until incorporated.
 Continue to knead in machine or transfer to clean working surface and knead by hand until dough is smooth, soft and elastic.

 Roll dough into a ball and place in a large bowl.
 Cover with plastic wrap and let dough proof for 45-60 minutes until dough has doubled in volume.

 Preheat oven to 400 degrees F.

 Remove dough from bowl and deflate using the heel of your hand.
 Transfer to a cleaning working surface.
 Divide dough into 8 equal portions, roughly 2 oz each.
 Or divide dough into your desired size.

 Roll dough into a tight balls and place on a parchment lined baking sheet.
 Cover with plastic wrap and let rest for 30 minutes until dough has puffed up.

 Score tops of dough using a sharp pairing knife.
 Lightly brush dough with melted butter and sprinkle with pearl sugar.
 Bake for 12-15 minutes until dough is golden in color.